bullet-db/bullet-bql/README.md

 * The Bullet-BQL artifact can be obtained from [JCenter](https://bintray.com/bintray/jcenter?filterByPkgName=bullet-bql).

-* To run the tool from the command line, first build the jar:
+* To run the tool from the command line, first compile:

-    `mvn clean package`
+    `mvn clean compile`

     Then you can use bullet-bql to parse BQL strings into [Bullet JSON](https://bullet-db.github.io/ws/api/) queries.
 For example: